rivermont/spidy/docs.md

 Eventually an exe created with something like [py2exe](http://py2exe.org/) would be great.

 [Here](https://raw.githubusercontent.com/rivermont/spidy/master/media/frame.png) is a rough wireframe of the original idea.

+# Files

+### config/
+Contains configuration files.

+### media/
+Contains images used in this README file.

+## Save Files
+Some of these files will be created when `crawler.py` is first run.

+### crawler_todo.txt
+Contains all of the links that spidy has found but not yet crawled.

+### crawler_done.txt
+Contains all of the links that spidy has already visited.

+### crawler_bad.txt
+Contains all of the links that caused errors for some reason.

+### crawler_words.txt
+Contains all of the words that spidy has found.

+## Run Files

+### crawler.py
+The important code.
+This is what you will run to crawl links and save information.<br>
+Because the internet is so big, this will practically never end.

+### gui.py
+The development file for the GUI.

+# Branches

+## master
+The stable, up-to-date branch.

+## FalconWarriorr-branch
+Falconwarriorr's branch.<br>
+He has developed a bunch of features that we are working on merging into master.

 --------------------